Key MUST have strategies from the science of learning

 Retrieval

 Retrieval is the end process where we pull information out of our brain.
-You might be thinking, of this is the assessment or exams part.
+You might be thinking, of this is the formative assessment part.
+It isn’t.
+I am referring to the learning process, and how the person can recall that information at any given stage after they have been in the training.

 Retrieval in this context is actually about the learning process.
 We are wanting to know if the student learned something and did it stick.
 What Pooja says is we learn when we retrieve.
 I totally get this as I know that I learn most when I teach others, or tell a story about what I’ve learned.
 Pooja says the act of retrieving helps us to put the information into the future.
 She says “We learn when we use stuff.”